QubesOS/qubes-doc/introduction/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You shouldn’t do that, because it poses a security risk for your Qubes OS installation.
-But if you understand the risk and accept it, read `documentation on multibooting <https://forum.qubes-os.org/t/18988>`__.
+But if you understand the risk and accept it, read :topic:`documentation on multibooting <18988>`.
 It begins with an explanation of the risks with such a setup.

 Which version of Qubes am I running?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^